AdobeDocs/commerce-admin.en/help/getting-started/compliance-ccpa.md

    >[!IMPORTANT]
    >
-   >Merchants are prohibited from storing the personal data of children on Commerce platform or systems.
-If there is reason to believe that collected data belongs to a minor, it must be removed from a Commerce platform immediately to avoid breach of Adobe license terms.
+   >Merchants are prohibited from storing the personal data of children on [!DNL Commerce] platform or systems.
+If there is reason to believe that collected data belongs to a minor, it must be removed from a [!DNL Commerce] platform immediately to avoid breach of Adobe license terms.

 #### Step 8: Document all related procedures and maintain records